dogacid/dogacid.github.io/_posts/2023-05-31-thoughts-on-teams.md

 # Thoughts on Teams

 Teams are popular in today’s organisations.
-Often described very generally as: functional, cross-functional, self-managed, self-organised, virtual, troubleshooting and so on.
+Often generalised as: functional, cross-functional, self-managed, self-organised, virtual, troubleshooting and so on.
 But will any of them be an effective team?

 There is a simple test comprising of the following questions we can borrow from Systems Leadership:
 1. Do they have a common purpose?
 1. Do they have to interact to complete their individual tasks?
 1. And do those tasks achieve the common purpose?